TL;DR

 Factors Affecting an Art Therapist’s Salary

-Experience and Specialisations
+Experience and Specialisations:

 Geographic Location